-Keyword research is one of the most complicated parts of SEO because there is no one formulaic right way to do it.
+Keyword research is one of the most complicated parts of SEO marketing for law firms because there is no one formulaic right way to do it.
 It's part science and part art.

 Knowing the nuances of how people think and having the technical skillset to extract data from the tools in novel ways takes time to master.